Howquez/The-hidden-Benefits-of-Monitoring/transparency.md

 Prior to running the experiment outlined in this repository, my supervisors ran a very similar experiment consisting of the same first stage and a similar second stage which is depicted on the second page of the [game tree .pdf](https://github.com/Howquez/The-hidden-Benefits-of-Monitoring/blob/master/Figures/20170920_GameTree.pdf).
 They ran the experiment with the same expectations as I outlined above.
 The data, which I have not seen at this point, did not reject their null hypothesis.
 As a consequence, we changed a few elements of the game.
 First, the principal's decision became binary -- she can either choose a high or a low IT in out design.
 Second, the game added a decision knot for the agent -- she can now choose her workload prior to exerting effort.
 Finally, the principal is informed about the agent's productivity in Stage 1.

+### Sessions

+To make sure that our sample is heterogeneous with respect to the productivity, we manipulate the difficulty of the real-effort task exogenously.
+Remember that the bo-clicking task consists of a series of 25 screens where each of them contains 35 randomly ordered boxes which the subjects should click away.
+The more boxes they click away, the more productive they are.
+However, each of these screens has a timer running down from 11 seconds for instance.
+After these 11 seconds, the screen disappears and the subsequent screen comes up.
+Given this, we can manipulate the difficulty of the task by manipulating the average time a screen was displayed *between* sessions.
+Note that we did neither change the amount of boxes per screen nor the number of screens.
+The following table prints the average timings of the screens for each session.

+|SˇSe

 ### Notes